rootstrap/django-base/README.md

 ## Create django project from django-base.
 You can follow this steps to create a django project, using this one as a base.

-1. Clone this repo: `$ git clone git@github.com:rootstrap/django-base.git` and change the folder name (django-base) to your new project name.
+1. Clone this repo:
+`$ git clone git@github.com:rootstrap/django-base.git` and change the folder name (django-base) to your new project name.
-2. Move into the renamed folder and delete the track from git: `$ sudo rm -r ./git`
+2. Move into the renamed folder and delete the track from git:
+`$ sudo rm -r ./git`
 3. Change the main app name (django_base) to your new main app name.
 4. Change all ocurrencies of django-base to your project name, and all ocurrencies of django_base to your main app name.
-You can use for example: `$ grep iRl "django-base" ./` in the project folder to search all ocurrencies.
+You can use for example:
+`$ grep iRl "django-base" ./` in the project folder to search all ocurrencies.
+5. Generate a unique secret key for your project:
+    + `$ python manage.py shell` to open a Django bash.
+    + `$ from django.core.management.utils import get_random_secret_key`
+    + `$ get_random_secret_key()`.
+After this command, you get a secret key.
+Set the value in a virtual environment variable called `DJANGO_SECRET_KEY` (this will be used in settings).
+6. If you want to corroborate, run:
-5. Run `$ python manage.py runserver` and check the correct start, if you want to corroborate.
+`$ python manage.py runserver` and check the correct start.
-6. Create your project repo in github.
-7. Run this commands to start track of git and push the project:
-    * `$ git init`
-    * `$ git add .`
-    * `$ git commit -m "initial commit"`
-    * `$ git remote add origin <url_from_your_repo>`
-    * `$ git push -u origin master`

 If everything went ok, you have now your project created with this one as a base.
 You can follow the installation instructions to start working.

 ## Installation instructions.
-- Create a virtual environment with: `mkvirtualenv <env_name>`
+- Create a virtual environment with:
+`$ mkvirtualenv <env_name>`
-- Switch to the virtualenv with: `workon <env_name>`
+- Switch to the virtualenv with:
+`$ workon <env_name>`
-- Install the dependencies: `$ pip install -r requirements.txt`
+- Install the dependencies:
+`$ pip install -r requirements.txt`
 - Create a local_settings.py file (you can use the local_settings_template)
-- Run the initial migrations: `$ python manage.py migrate`
+- Run the initial migrations:
+`$ python manage.py migrate`
-- To add apps to the project you have to run: `$ python manage.py startapp <appname>`
+- To add apps to the project you have to run:
+`$ python manage.py startapp <appname>`
 - Edit the models.py as desired, and add the urls to api/urls.py

 ## Deploy to Heroku.